weaviate/weaviate-io/developers/weaviate/current/more-resources/migration-guide.md

       "content": "..."
     },
     ```
-    2. It extends existing `text2vec-modules` with a `autoCorrect` flag, which can be used to correct the query if incorrect in the background.
+    2. It extends existing `text2vec-*` modules with an `autoCorrect` flag, which can be used to automatically correct the query if misspelled.

   * ### New Module `ner-transformers` - Extract entities from Weaviate using transformers (#1632)
     Use transformer-based models to extract entities from your existing Weaviate objects on the fly.
-Entity Extraction happens at query time.
+Entity extraction happens at query time.
 Note that for maximum performance, transformer-based models should run with GPUs.
 CPUs can be used, but the throughput will be lower.

-    To make use of the modules capabilities, simply extend your query with the following new `_additional` property:
+    To make use of the module's capabilities, simply extend your query with the following new `_additional` property:

     ```graphql
     {